 - 1. Election.
-The Board or Commission shall annually elect a chairperson (herein after called "chair") and a vice-chair from among its members.
-Each Board or Commission will set the time frame for this election.
-The chair and vice-chair will serve at the pleasure of the Board or Commission and will be eligible for election to subsequent terms. - 2.
+The B&C shall annually elect a chairperson (herein after called "chair") and a vice-chair from among its members.
+Each B&C will set the time frame for this election.
+The chair and vice-chair will serve at the pleasure of the B&C and will be eligible for election to subsequent terms. - 2.
 Chair.
-The chair shall preside at Board or Commission meetings.
-In addition, the chair shall: - a. represent the board or commission in public and, when authorized by the board or commission, speak and act on behalf of the board or commission; - b. communicate and follow up with Council on the activities and recommendations of the board or commission: - c. keep Board and Commission members informed of events, meetings or other occasions where the Chair acted or will act as the official spokesperson for the Board or Commission; - d. ensure that all other Board or Commission members are informed, as soon as practicable, of significant communications directed to the chair.
-This includes responses from the Council to all board or commission reports or recommendations submitted to Council:
+The chair shall preside at B&C meetings.
+In addition, the chair shall: - a. represent the B&C in public and, when authorized by the B&C, speak and act on behalf of the B&C; - b. communicate and follow up with Council on the activities and recommendations of the B&C; - c. keep B&C members informed of events, meetings or other occasions where the Chair acted or will act as the official spokesperson for the B&C; - d. ensure that all other B&C members are informed, as soon as practicable, of significant communications directed to the chair.
+This includes responses from the Council to all B&C reports or recommendations submitted to Council; - e. appoint a B&C member to serve as chair in the absence of the chair and vice-chair when the chair and vice-chair are on travel or otherwise unable to perform their duties; - f. meet regularly with the assigned Department Director; - g. meet regularly with the assigned Council liaison; - h. make appointments to subcommittees, subject to approval by the County Council; - set the agenda for B&C meetings in consultation with the staff liaison or department director;

-- e. appoint a board or commission member to serve as chair in the absence of the chair and vice-chair when the chair and vice-chair are on travel or otherwise unable to perform their duties; - f. meet regularly with the assigned Department Director; - g. meet regularly with the assigned Council liaison; - h. make appointments to sub-committees or task force groups, subject to approval by the board or commission: - set the agenda for board and commission meetings in consultation with the staff liaison or department director; - j. take responsibility for initiating action on directives from the County Council; - k. prepare annually the board and commission work plan, in consultation with the staff liaison and department director, subject to board and commission approval; - attend the regular board and commission chairs' luncheon or designate another board or commission member to attend; - m. call special meetings; and - n. assign work to board or commission members. - 3.
+- j. take responsibility for initiating action on directives from the County Council; - k. prepare annually the B&C work plan, in consultation with the staff liaison and department director, subject to B&C approval; - I. attend the regular B&C chairs' luncheon or designate another B&C member to attend; - m. call special meetings; - n. assign work to individual B&C members; and - o. request less than a quorum of the B&C members, and as appropriate, community members and other advisors, participate in a working group when advice on a subject or range of subjects is needed to gather information and make recommendations to the B&C. - p. serve on the interview panel for applicants wishing to serve on the B&C, or select a designee for this role if necessary (e.g., the chair is seeking re-appointment) - 3.
 Vice-Chair.
 The vice-chair shall assist the chair in the performance of the duties of the chair, and act in the chair's place when the chair is absent from Los Alamos County or otherwise unable to perform the duties of the chair.

-4. Board or Commission members.
+4. B&C members.

-Board or Commission members, including the chair and vice-chair, have equal powers and duties except as otherwise specified in the board or commission enabling legislation and these procedural rules.
-The chair and vice-chair shall participate in discussion and voting on a basis equal to all other board or commission members.
-In addition to the duties specified in the board or commission enabling legislation, board or commission members shall, to the extent possible:
+B&C members, including the chair and vice-chair, have equal powers and duties except as otherwise specified in the B&C enabling legislation and these procedural rules.
+The chair and vice-chair shall participate in discussion and voting on a basis equal to all other B&C members.
+In addition to the duties specified in the B&C enabling legislation, B&C members shall, to the extent possible: